 Try explaining that they won’t even notice their hearing aids in the mirror unless they deliberately focus on them.
 When did they last notice a person wearing hearing aids?
 How often does this happen?

-However, we don’t suggest you try explaining how hearing aid stigma works.
-Instead, if they remember noticing hearing aids on people, ask them, ‘Did those hearing aids look bad, or did they quickly fade into the background of their appearance?”
+However, we don’t suggest you explain how hearing aid stigma works.
+Instead, if they remember noticing hearing aids on people, ask them, ‘Did those hearing aids look bad or did they quickly fade into the background of their appearance?”